Robert-van-Engelen/Forth500/manual.md

 the maximum length of the string as the first byte followed by the actual length of the string in the second byte.
 The string contents follow these two bytes.
-This implementation is safer than simpler implementations that do not store the maximum string buffer size and thus have no protections.
+This implementation is safer than simpler implementations that do not store the maximum string buffer size and thus have no protections against buffer overflows.

-Furthermore, we keep our definitions short and concise by reusing words as much as possible to avoid unnecessary complexity.
+In this example we keep our definitions short and concise by reusing words as much as possible to avoid unnecessary complexity.

 We first define four auxilliary words to obtain the max length, the current length, the unused space and to set a new length limited by the max length: